tjcelaya/shitpostd/README.md

 # shitpostd

 Bot that shitposts in response to everything it sees.
+It ignores messages in threads so you can have an actual conversatio near it.

 ## Building